ermiasgelaye/Yelp-Challenge/README.md

 ## <a name="Observable_Trends_and_Insights"></a>Observable Trends and Insights
 - The average star rating of restaurants is 3.61, which is a good indication of restaurants in the selected locations has a good service.
 - Other things remains constant from this research findings it is understood that there is a very weak positive correlation between star ratings , and review  couts.
-It is also difficult to model, and predict on this relationships at the moment.
+It is also difficult to model, and predict the data on this relationships at the moment.
 - The other interesting finding of this project is the relationship between price and star rating.
 However, there is a very weak correlation, and regression value to predict rating on restaurants price range, but the direction of the relationship start changing when the price go up.
 When price is under $30 the relationship was negative, while price is going up from $30 the relationship become positive.
 - The top restaurant in terms of review count is Katz’s Delicatesse with 21,803 reviews, located in Manhattan, New York City, and the lowest one is Tacos El Bombon with 1 review count, and it is located in Los Angeles, California.
  - The top restaurant in terms of both  review count, and star rating is Tropicali with 1126.0 review count and 5 star rating.
 New York get the highest average reviews count(905) and East York, ON get the highest average rating (4.5) and review count(259)
+- One of the limitation of this study is the review cout data has outliers.
+Our outlier testing also showed that there is upper hand outliners.
+The median is 91 the upper outlier is 12280.
+We are tempted to remove the outliers ,outliers increase the variability of the data, which decreases statistical power.
+In the next research  if we take appropriate sample and remove the outliers we can get a better result to conclude.

 ## Team members (Team Eagle):